OpenLiberty/liberty-tools-intellij/docs/user-guide.md

 ## Manually add your Liberty project to the tool window

+In the event that your Liberty project is not automatically detected by the Liberty tool window, you can manually add your Liberty project to the Liberty tool window.
 To manually add your Liberty project to the Liberty tool window, select the **Liberty: Add project** to the tool window` action in the **Go to Action** IntelliJ IDEA menu.

 ![Liberty add project to tool window](images/liberty-add-project-to-tool-window.png)